bluescarni/heyoka/doc/tut_adaptive.rst

 differential equations using the syntax ``prime(x) = ...``, and a set of initial conditions for ``x`` and ``v`` respectively.

-Let's try to print to screen the integrator object:
+Let us try to print to screen the integrator object:

 .. literalinclude:: ../tutorial/adaptive_basic.cpp
    :language: c++